 If you’re getting into DSLR video for the first time I highly recommend you look for a lens with image stabilization.
 On Canon lenses that feature is usually denoted with “IS” in the model name.
 Without lens stabilization you’ll get what’s called “micro-jiggles” when shooting handheld.
 You can use a tripod or some form of rig to correct that issue, but if you’re like me, you’re doing run-n-gun and shooting documentary style… which leads me to this point…

-Declaring these particular lenses as “best” for DSLR video is a bit of a misnomer.
+Declaring these particular lenses as “best” for DSLR or mirrorless video is a bit of a misnomer.
 Let me admit that right up front.
 There is no best really.
 It depends on how you’re planning to use the camera.

 First establish up front what style of video you’ll be filming.

 A narrative feature will have a script and storyboard.
 Scenes will be carefully constructed, blocked, lit.
 In this situation, prime lenses (those with fixed focal lengths) are usually the best as they offer the sharpest quality image.
-On the other hand if you’re shooting a documentary you may not necessarily know where your subject is going to move, so a stabilized telephoto may work best.
+On the other hand if you’re shooting a documentary you may not necessarily know where your subject is going to move, so a stabilized telephoto on your shoulder may work best.

-For Stark Insider, we shoot food & wine, backstage theater, and sit-down interview videos.
+For Stark Insider, we shoot food & wine, backstage theater, experimental short films and sit-down interview videos.
 Again, mostly run-n-gun.
 I don’t have time to set-up scenes.
 We are often, if not always, time constrained.
 That means a flexible lens that works well in a variety of situations (also, I usually don’t have the luxury of being able to change lenses on the go, so I usually need a do-it-all).

 Invest in Quality Glass When You Can